panchiniak/proc/modules/proc_refield/README.md

 CONFIGURATION
 -------------
-Create an entity reference field, set autocomplete widget, check Enabled its Protected Content API and choose a user reference view as recipients fetcher.
-Check the API for adding a different widget.
+Create an entity reference field, set autocomplete widget, choose Disabled, Simple encryption or Encryption with Signature at Protected Content API.
+You may also to choose a user reference view as recipients fetcher.
+Check the API for implementing thefuncionality with different widgets.

 FUTURE ROADMAP
 --------------